Last Updated: Monday 4 January 2021

-What does this mean for me if I want to travel into or through Europe to take part in Motorcycle events after this date?
+What does this mean for me if I want to travel into or through Europe to take part in motorsport events from 1st January 2021?

-Individual and small teams travelling to events should be aware of the key changes following the anticipated UK departure from the European Union.
+Individuals and teams travelling to events should be aware of key changes following the anticipated UK departure from the European Union.

 So what in particular do I need to think about?

-Passports (post meeting research shows that passports need to have a minimum of 6 months validity and be less than 10 years old)
+· Passports (must have a minimum of 6 months’ validity and be less than 10 years old)

 Will I be able to travel to the EU without a visa?

-There will be little change, with visa free movement for 90 days in any 180 days for business (meetings & conferences) and tourism.
+It appears that visa free movement will be permitted for 90 days in any 180 days for business (meetings & conferences) and tourism.

 Sport should therefore be largely unaffected, including the movement of support staff where salaried in the UK, but if persons are salaried from within the EU this may not be so.